IQ Archive

 Conclusion: The Impossible Player

-Lionel Messi proves that “IQ” is too narrow a definition for intelligence.
-You cannot measure his genius with a pen and paper test.
-You measure it in trophies, goals, and the moments of magic that defy logic.
-In the IQ Archive, he stands as the master of Spatial-Temporal Intelligence.
+Lionel Messi proves that “intelligence” is too narrow a word if we only use it for physicists and chess players.
+You cannot measure his genius with a pen and paper.
+You measure it in the silence that falls over a stadium when he gets the ball.

 ← Back to Archive